banicl/localetrade-rs/README.md

 1.0

 ## 🚀 Key Features
-- 👥 Separate Portals for Buyers 🧑‍🌾 and Sellers 🐄
+- 👥 A Space for Both - Buyers 🧑‍🌾 and Sellers 🐄
-- 🌐 Real-time Updates 📡 and Notifications 🔔
-- 📊 User-friendly Seller Dashboard 📋
+- 📊 User-friendly Dashboard 📋
 - 🖼️ Aesthetic UI Design 🎨

 ## 🛠️ Technologies Used 🛠️